 1. Hormonal imbalance.

-2. The period when planning a pregnancy.
+2. Period when planning pregnancy.

 3. Chronic diseases of the thyroid gland or lymph nodes.